 About 90 percent of people with mouth cancer and some types of throat cancer have used tobacco.
 The risk of developing these cancers increases as people smoke or chew more often or for a longer time.

-Smokers are six times more likely than nonsmokers to develop these cancers.
+Smokers are six times more likely than non-smokers to develop these cancers.

 About 37 percent of patients who continue to smoke after cancer treatment will develop second cancers of the mouth, throat or larynx.
 While only 6 percent of people who quit smoking will develop these secondary cancers.

 Tobacco smoke from cigarettes, cigars or pipes can cause cancers anywhere in the mouth or the part of the throat just behind the mouth.
-It can also cause cancers of the larynx, lungs, esophagus, kidneys, bladder and several other organs.
+It can also cause cancers of the larynx, lungs, oesophagus, kidneys, bladder and several other organs.
 Pipe smoking also can cause cancer in the area of the lips that contacts the pipe stem.

 Smokeless tobacco has been linked to cancers of the cheek, gums and inner surface of the lips.
 Smokeless tobacco increases the risk of these cancers by nearly 50 times.